TimonTheMicro/Binary-Family-extensions/README.md

+# Binary Family
-# Binary-Family-extensions for Multimedia Fusion 2
+extensions for Multimedia Fusion 2

 To create or edit binary data.